osvik/docker-wordpress-multisite/README.md

-# Develop in Wordpress multisite
+# Develop Wordpress multisite in docker

 This repository creates a **development environment** in Docker to develop a website in Wordpress multisite. **Do not use in production.**

 It uses Debian 11 “bullseye” as the basis, which is a common server distro.
 Read the [Dockerfile](Dockerfile) for more information.

+For simplicity it uses a single container for the PHP server and MySQL.
+This will also allow you to run different containers and different databases for different git feature branches if you want.

 ## Build the Docker image